 - Murder, non-negligent manslaughter, and manslaughter by negligence - Sex Offenses (Rape, fondling, incest, statutory rape) (Sex offenses are considered on a case-by-case basis depending on the facts of the case, when the incident occurred versus when it was reported, and the amount of information known by Facilities Management). - Robbery involving force or violence - Aggravated assault (Cases of aggravated assault are considered on a case-by-case basis, depending on the facts of the case and the information known by the Facilities Management Unit.
 For example, if an assault occurs between two students who have a disagreement, there may be no ongoing threat to other Roseman University community members and a Timely Warning would not be distributed.) - Burglary (Timely Warnings will not typically be issued for single cases.
-A Timely Warning may be distributed if a pattern of incidents poses an ongoing threat.) - Motor Vehicle Theft (Timely Warnings will not typically be issued for single cases.
-A Timely Warning may be distributed if a pattern of incidents poses an ongoing threat. - Major incidents of arson - Hate crimes (Any of the above offenses and incidents that were motivated by the offender's bias). - Other Clery crimes as determined necessary by the Clery Compliance Office.
+A Timely Warning may be distributed if a pattern of incidents poses an ongoing threat.) - Motor Vehicle Theft - Major incidents of arson - Hate crimes (Any of the above offenses and incidents that were motivated by the offender's bias). - Other Clery crimes as determined necessary by the Clery Compliance Office.

-Second, such reported crimes must have occurred at the following locations: on campus, on public property within or immediately adjacent to the campus boundaries, and in Non-campus buildings outside the core campus that are owned or controlled by Roseman University and used for educational purposes and are frequently used by students.
+Second, such reported crimes must have occurred at the following locations: on campus, on public property within or immediately adjacent to the campus boundaries, and in non-campus buildings outside the core campus that are owned or controlled by Roseman University and used for educational purposes and are frequently used by students.

-And third, such reported crimes present a serious or continuing threat to university students, faculty and staff.
+And third, such reported crimes present a serious or continuing threat to university students, faculty, and staff.

-On a case-by case basis, the Campus Emergency Management Team or an individual on the Team, will determine if a timely warning should be issued.
-The Emergency Management Team members who are involved with timely warnings consist of the following; the University President, the Vice President for Operations, the Vice President for Communications, Marketing Director of the South Jordan Campus, Director of Facilities, Director of Operations and the Administrative Assistant of Facilities Management (who serves as the Clery Compliance Manager).
+On a case-by-case basis, the Campus Emergency Management Team or an individual on the Team will determine if a timely warning should be issued.
+The Emergency Management Team members who are involved with timely warnings consist of the following: the University President, the Vice President for Operations, the Vice President for Communications, Marketing Director of the South Jordan Campus, Director of Facilities, Director of Operations, and the Administrative Assistant of Facilities Management (who serves as the Clery Compliance Manager).
 The individuals above have the authority to develop the content of the warning, and will, in consultation with each other (when time permits) develop the content and disseminate the warning to the campus community.
 The notifications will be sent by the Vice President of Communications, the Marketing Director, or the Clery Compliance Manager per the Notification Process.